ibm-mas/ansible-devops/ibm/mas_devops/roles/sls_install/README.md

 sls_install
 ===========

-Install **IBM Suite License Service** and generate properties that can be used in the `sls_gencfg` role to create a configuration that can be directly applied to IBM Maximo Application Suite.
+Install **IBM Suite License Service** and generate properties that can be used in the [gencfg_sls](gencfg_sls.md) role to create a configuration that can be directly applied to IBM Maximo Application Suite.

 The role assumes that you have already installed the Certificate Manager in the target cluster.
 This action is performed by the [ocp_setup_mas_deps](ocp_setup_mas_deps.md) role if you want to use this collection to install the cert-manager operator.

 Role Variables
 --------------

+### sls_entitlement_key
+Required.
+API Key for entitled registry.
+This password will be used to create the image pull secret.

+- Environment Variable: `SLS_ENTITLEMENT_KEY` or `IBM_ENTITLEMENT_KEY`
+- Default: None

 ### sls_catalog_source
 Defines the OLM catalog to be used to install SLS.
 Set to `ibm-sls-operators` if you want to deploy pre-release development builds of SLS or leave as the default `ibm-operator-catalog` for the released versions.